-2.3.1 The proposed power line crosses into the Mynydd Mountain Registered Landscape of Special Historic Interest (PGW(WGI/MGI)2) (Figure 1) which is described in the Register as:

-"a discrete block of the South Wales uplands situated at the south west fringe of the historical Glamorgan Blaenau, displaying continuity, density and diversity of human occupation from the prehistoric period to the recent past.
-The area includes: Bronze Age ritual and funerary monuments, large Iron Age hillforts, settlements, enclosures and trackways; a Roman road, a large and important group of Early Christian Inscribed Stone monuments and associations; medieval defensive works; Margam Abbey, later a site for gentry residences, a landscaped park, pleasure gardens and a magnificent Georgian orangery; Second World War defensive installations" (Cadw & ICOMOS 2001 p63).

-- 2.3.2 The proposed line will cross three HLCAs; Mynydd Margam (HLCA 010), Llangynwyd (HLCA005) and Upper Cwm Kenfig (HLCA013) which will be assessed for potential direct effects (Figure 2).
-The Registered Landscape contains a further fourteen HLCAs. - 2.3.3 No further Historic Landscapes were considered for assessment as they were considered too distant; the nearest being Merthyr Mawr, Kenfig & Margam Burrows (HLW(MGI)1) (5.1km SW) and The Rhondda (HLW(MGI)5) (8km NE). - 2.3.4 Margam Park Grade I Registered Park & Garden (PGW(Gm)52) which is the same as HLCA001, lies 1.4km to the SW.
+- 3.3.1 The proposed power line crosses into the Mynydd Mountain Registered Landscape of Special Historic Interest (PGW(WGI/MGI)2) (Figure 1) which is described in the Register as "a discrete block of the South Wales uplands situated at the south west fringe of the historical Glamorgan Blaenau, displaying continuity, density and diversity of human occupation from the prehistoric period to the recent past.
+The area includes: Bronze Age ritual and funerary monuments, large Iron Age hillforts, settlements, enclosures and trackways; a Roman road, a large and important group of Early Christian Inscribed Stone monuments and associations; medieval defensive works; Margam Abbey, later a site for gentry residences, a landscaped park, pleasure gardens and a magnificent Georgian orangery; Second World War defensive installations" (Cadw & ICOMOS 2001 p63). - 3.3.2 The proposed power line route will cross four Historic Landscape Character Areas (HLCAs); Llangynwyd (HLCA005), Cwm Dyffryn and Cwm Farteg Railway Corridor (HLCA009), Mynydd Margam Forest (HLCA 010) and Upper Cwm Kenfig (HLCA013) (Figure 2).
+The Registered Landscape contains thirteen HLCAs in total. - 3.3.3 No further Historic Landscapes were considered for assessment as they were considered too distant; the nearest being Merthyr Mawr, Kenfig & Margam Burrows (HLW(MGI)1) (5.3km SW) and The Rhondda (HLW(MGI)5) (7.5km NE). - 3.3.4 Margam Park Grade I Registered Park & Garden (PGW(Gm)52) which is the same as HLCA001, lies 2.2km to the SW.

-2.4 Scheduled Ancient Monuments and Listed Buildings
+3.4 Scheduled Monuments and Listed Buildings